OutSystems/docs-support/src/error/inbl/inbl-api-00038.md

 ## Recommended action

-* If you are an Azure AD administrator, in Integration Manager, create a new connection automatically.
+* If you are an Microsoft Entra administrator, in Integration Manager, create a new connection automatically.
 This should ensure its configuration is correct.
 * If you created the connection manually:
-	1. Ensure the Azure AD App Registration's Application, Object and Tenant IDs, match the values of the connection in Integration Manager.
+	1. Ensure the Microsoft Entra App Registration's Application, Object and Tenant IDs, match the values of the connection in Integration Manager.
 	1. Ensure that the certificate uploaded to the App Registration is the public part of the certificate uploaded to Integration Manager.